teikalang/teika/design/SYNTAX.md

 - https://agda.readthedocs.io/en/v2.6.1/language/implicit-arguments.html

+Another option for implicit arguments is using syntax from optional parameters, `?A -> A`.

 ## Binding Lambda

 A common feature in languages such OCaml and Haskell is to support a fusion syntax for lambdas and binding, in the form of `add a b = a + b`.